 The first step in determining if DBT is appropriate for you is to set up an initial intake assessment by making a call to our Center at (949) 480-7767.
-Our Patient Services Representative will schedule an intake assessment for you or your loved.
+Our Patient Services Representative will schedule an intake assessment for you or your loved one.
 This is usually a 90-minute session during which time a detailed intake will gather pertinent information and history to determine if DBT is the appropriate course of treatment and treatment recommendations will be made.
 During this time, you or your loved one will also receive orientation to the model of DBT.

 DBT Skills Training is not group therapy.
 At the beginning of every 1.5hr group, patients are invited to share about practicing skills and this leads into an informational lecture and teaching of skills in a structured environment.

 Individual 50-minute DBT sessions require patients to self-monitor their thoughts, emotions, and behaviors by using a diary card which is then processed with their therapist.
 The goal of individual sessions is to bring about greater awareness of triggers, behaviors, thoughts, emotions, and actions, in order to elicit change strategies.